OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/sql-data-warehouse/sql-data-warehouse-develop-best-practices-transactions.md

 OPTION (LABEL = 'CTAS : Partition Switch IN : UPDATE') ;

---Create a partitioned aligned table and update the data in the select portion of the CTAS IF OBJECT_ID('[dbo].[FactInternetSales_in]') IS NOT NULL BEGIN
+--Create a partitioned aligned table and update hello data in hello select portion of hello CTAS IF OBJECT_ID('[dbo].[FactInternetSales_in]') IS NOT NULL BEGIN
     DROP TABLE [dbo].[FactInternetSales_in]